Soldicibus/my-portforlio/README.md

 # my-portforlio
-Just a repository to do giyhub pages for my minor portfolio website
+Just a repository to do github pages for my minor portfolio website